fbaube/trellous/menifasto.md

 - multiple parents
 - multiple incoming facet links
 - and don't forget arbitrarily large amounts of metadata
-- and multiple versiona and multiple (re)presentation formats
+- and multiple versions and multiple (re)presentation formats

 This makes it much more interesting than a simple top-down tree.